This post is sponsored by the Tennessee Department of Tourist Development. All thoughts and opinions are my own.

 With all that in mind, read all about where to eat, shop and explore in Savannah, TN.

-The Outpost – The Outpost is a restaurant and general store and had the yummiest breakfast.
+The Outpost is a restaurant and general store and had the yummiest breakfast.
 The décor was so cozy and you felt like you were hanging out in a hunting lodge.
-The staff is also friendly, helpful and happy to share their favorite items on the menu with you.
+The staff is also friendly, helpful, and happy to share their favorite items on the menu with you.
 My recommendation?
 The French toast or blueberry waffle!

-Hagy’s Catfish Hotel – Located off a long and winding gravel road, Hagy’s is located off the Tennessee River.
-Bring your appetite because you’re going to get the best, home cooked food with generous servings.
+Located off a long and winding gravel road, Hagy’s is located off the Tennessee River.
+Bring your appetite because you’re going to get the best, home-cooked food with generous servings.
 Also, check out the hotel’s history, it’s so cool!

-SpaLicious – SpaLicious is a boutique filled with comfortable clothing, fabulous jewelry from Kendra Scott, and accessories from Vera Bradley.
+SpaLicious is a boutique filled with comfortable clothing, fabulous jewelry from Kendra Scott, and accessories from Vera Bradley.
 You can also find original artwork and handcrafted glass.
 It’s not just a boutique, as the name implies, it’s also a spa!
-They have hair styling, nail art, massages, and manicures.
+They have hairstyling, nail art, massages, and manicures.
 What’s better than a spa day and shopping?!

-Hopscotch – Next to SpaLicious, you’ll find children’s boutique Hopscotch.
+Next to SpaLicious, you’ll find children’s boutique Hopscotch.
 I don’t have kids, but I wanted one of everything for my nephews!
-They have the cutest finds like jewelry, books, toys and much more.
+They have the cutest finds like jewelry, books, toys, and much more.
 While in there I picked up a few fun holiday gifts for family.

-Nest – Further down Main Street is new home boutique Nest.
+Further down Main Street is the new home boutique Nest.
 There you’ll find all sorts of home décor from pillows, blankets, pottery, candles, and baskets.
 Take your time when you walk around and talk to the adorable owners.

-Main Street Pharmacy – This is not your typical pharmacy!
-When you walk in, it’s not unusual for a football game to be on the big screen TV and local sitting on the leather couches catching up.
+This is not your typical pharmacy!
+When you walk in, it’s not unusual for a football game to be on the big screen TV and locals sitting on the leather couches catching up.
 In addition to being a pharmacy, this space has a wide selection of home décor, picture frames, and unique local gifts.

-Tennessee River Museum – All Tennessean’s should visit the Tennessee River Museum and learn about the history of the Tennessee River Valley.
+All Tennesseans should visit the Tennessee River Museum and learn about the history of the Tennessee River Valley.
 The tour starts at pre-historic life and takes you into post-war reconciliation with exhibits on Paleontology, Archaeology, Pioneers, Trail of Tears, War on the River, the Golden Age of Steamboats, Musseling, Early Crossings, and War and Remembrance.
 The exhibit takes about an hour to go through and has such interesting information.
 It captured my attention the entire exhibit!

 As you can tell, a day in Savannah, TN is jam-packed with activities.
 This town has an energy that you can’t describe, you just need to experience it for yourself.
 Savannah is a short 2-hour drive from Nashville and 2 hours from Memphis.
 Whether you’re driving through or need a quiet getaway, Savannah, TN is a fun adventure that’s outside the ordinary!